-STD testing is essential for anybody who is sexually active, especially those who have multiple partners.
-Oral contraceptives and other kinds of contraceptive can stop pregnancy.
-However, they don’t protect from STDs.
-If you’re not using condoms, you could be at risk.
-Even if you haven’t had full sex with a person, there’s a chance an STD has been passed on.
+STD testing is essential for any person who is sexually active, especially those who have multiple sexual partners.
+There are certain contraceptive measures, including oral contraception, that can help you practice safer sex by preventing pregnancy; however, these methods don’t protect from STDs.
+If you’re not using condoms, you could be at risk for both pregnancy and STDs.
+Even if you haven’t had penetrative sex with a person, there’s still a risk of STD transmission with other related sexual acts.
 There are a number of different tests, depending on what your symptoms or risk factors are.
 In some cases, you might not even get signs or symptoms.
 It’s possible to have an STD without being aware of it.
 Having an STD for a long time without getting it treated can lead to many other problems.
 Sexually transmitted diseases are more common than many people think.
 Let’s take a deeper look at STD testing, what it entails, and who should be tested.

-In the US, more than 19 million new STDs occur every year.
+In the US, more than 19 million new STD infections occur every year.
 Half of all sexually active individuals will get an STD in their lifetimes.
-If these STDs aren’t seen to in a timely manner, they can cause all kinds of serious problems.
-Just some of these problems include:
+If these STDs aren’t detected and treated in a timely manner, they can cause all kinds of serious problems.
+Some of these problems include:

 The only way to know for sure whether you have an STD is to get tested.
-Unfortunately, many people don’t see to their STDs fast enough.
-This is usually down to the stigma attached to them, or not knowing that they have one.
-Making your sexual health a priority is a must.
+Unfortunately, many people don’t get tested and treated quickly enough.
+This is usually down to the stigma attached to STDs and STD testing, or the fact they may not know they have an STD.
+If you’re a person who is sexually active, making your sexual health a priority involves getting tested for STDs.

-At a regular check up, you shouldn’t assume that you’re being tested for every STD.
-You must usually ask for testing, and inquire which tests are being done.
+At a regular checkup, you shouldn’t assume that you’re being tested for STDs.
+You usually have to ask for STD testing, even at a gynecological exam, and inquire as to which tests are being done.
 You need to remember that doctors can’t help you without you being open with them.
 Taking care of your sexual health is crucial, so don’t be shy about anything you think you may have been exposed to.
 Being as honest as possible will help you to get the right treatment.

 Home STD Testing

-If you’d rather test yourself at home, then you must make sure they are FDA approved and your tests are sent to a reputable lab afterwards.
-If you don’t, these tests are not reliable.
-Some tests will give a high number of false positive results.
+If you’d rather test yourself at home, then you must make sure the kit you use is FDA approved and your samples are sent to a reputable lab afterwards.
+If you don’t, these tests can sometimes be unreliable.
+AT home tests can tend to return a high number of false positive results.
 If you test positive from a home test, it’s a good idea to contact a doctor or healthcare provider to confirm that you have the STD.
 If your test comes back negative but you do have symptoms, it could still be a good idea to see a doctor.
-Although home testing can save embarrassment, it’s more accurate to get tested with your doctor or at a clinic.
-This will save you time and ensure you are treated as fast as possible.
-Remember, they’ve seen it all before and nobody is judging you.
+Although home testing can save you some embarrassment, it’s more accurate to get tested with your doctor or at a clinic.
+This will save you time and money and ensure you are treated as quickly as possible.
+Remember, STDs are extremely common amongst sexually active adults.
+Nobody is judging you for being proactive about your sexual health.

 If you want to get tested by a professional, there are a number of places you can go.
-You can go to your local Planned Parenthood, a clinic, or private health care provider.
+You can go to your local Planned Parenthood, another clinic, or a private health care provider.

 What You Can Be Tested For